ppy/osu-wiki/wiki/BBCode/en.md

 [/list]
 ```

-The `[list]` tag automatically formats two different types of lists on the osu! forums.
+The `[list]` tag is used to automatically format two different types of lists throughout the osu! forums.
 Each list item is marked with `[*]`.
 By default, this will create a plain, bulleted list.

 To create a numbered list, include the `TYPE` argument (any value will work, e.g., `[list=1]`).